Pacismo/cs535arch/README.md

 This repository contains the code necessary to assemble for and emulate the SEIS ISA.
 This follows the specs laid out by UMASS' CS 535: Computer Architecture course.

+## Building

+You will need to install the Rust toolkit to your system before you can build it.
+To do so, install [Rustup](https://www.rust-lang.org/tools/install) and install the stable toolchain (`rustup install stable`).
+From there, you must run `cargo build --release` to build the binaries, and, finally, you can run `cargo run --release --bin [binary-name] -- [binary-args]`.

+The following are binaries you can run:

+- `seis-asm`, the assembler
+- `seis-sim`, the simulator
+- `seis-bench`, the benchmark automation tool

 ## Registers

 This instruction set has 16 general-purpose registers and a handful of processor-status registers.